 Sure, many "victims" of the fad diets have lost tons of weight.
 But they don't exercise.
 Their bodies therefore look like big empty burlap sacks draped on bone.
 At least when they were fat, their muscles had to work to carry the extra weight.
 But now, nothing.
 No muscle tone, just empty flab.

 Modern society has become so focused on weight loss, that any weight loss seems to be good.
 It certainly is not.
 You look better and feel better when you increase your muscle-to-fat ratio.
 In other words, by exercising and increasing caloric intake - especially with quality protein and good HDL-producing fats - you gain weight big time without adding a millimeter to your waist or hips.
 In fact, your trousers or skirt fits better than ever.

 That's what I call "Body Politic".
 So, forget about your weight and just be strong and healthy.
-When you eat right and exercise, you'll burn fat and build muscle anyway.
-G-d willing, I hope to post more body-health and fitness pointers in the near future.
+When you eat right - as natural as possible - and exercise, you'll burn fat and build muscle anyway.
+G-d willing, Racheli and I hope to post more body-health and fitness pointers in the near future.
 Meanwhile, stay healthy!

 Stay tuned to the Beams for some future exciting posts on fitness, coming soon, G-d willing